-- Particles may be residual matter from initial installation or generated during use from poor system design or maintenance. - Oil typically is from oil lubricated air compressor systems where the piston rings allow crankcase oil to enter the air being compressed and the air filtration system is not effectively removing this oil. - Water vapor typically is from inadequate drying of the compressed air.
-In poorly designed systems liquid water may be present in the compressed air piping creating corrosion that will generate particles and promote microbial activity. - Gaseous components typically hydrocarbon including halogenated hydrocarbons that may enter a compressed air intake and without adequate filtration will be with the air stream.
+- Particles may be residual matter from initial installation or generated during use from poor system design or maintenance.
+Make sure to blow out the lines prior to using. - ➤ Oil typically is from oil lubricated air compressor systems where the piston rings allow crankcase oil to enter the air being compressed and the air filtration system is not effectively removing this oil. - Water vapor typically is from inadequate drying of the compressed air.
+In poorly designed systems liquid water may be present in the compressed air piping creating corrosion that will generate particles and promote microbial activity. - ➤ Gaseous components typically hydrocarbon including halogenated hydrocarbons that may enter a compressed air intake and without adequate filtration will be with the air stream.
 Hydrocarbons could be solvent vapors, cleaning materials, or disinfectants. - Microbial components typically are mold or bacteria.
-A compressed air/gas system that is kept under pressure and does not have high moisture content will not have active mold or bacteria colonies.
+A compressed air/gas system that is kept under pressure and does not have high moisture content will typically not have active mold or bacteria colonies.